RDCbum/RH_demo/docs/core/ERURH_Analytic_Theorems_ABC.md

 # ERURH Analytic Theorems A–B–C (Plan B inputs)

 These three classical analytic theorems supply the external inputs for the Plan B route in the ERURH → RH conditional implication.
 They are stated here without proof.
+Full proofs are provided in `arxiv_submission/Theorem_ABC_preprint.tex` and audited in `docs/core/ABC_PROOF_AUDIT.md`.
 Each theorem makes explicit its dependence on standard analytic number theory: the classical explicit formula, Stirling bounds for Γ, bounds on ζ′/ζ in the critical strip, Riemann–von Mangoldt zero counting, and large-sieve–type decorrelation.
 Together, they deliver the RMS tail control needed for `RMSLocalHypothesis`.

 ## Theorem A (HbWeak\_L2\_tail — dyadic L² bound for \(b_\rho\))